SinisterSpatula/RetroflagGpiGuides/sorr.md

 Or if you have already migrated, then just go to Controllertools then Control_Updater_Menu, then do option 1 (update controls).
 Also, make sure you installed one of the savegames from above.

+## Launch the game:
+You should have a Streets of Rage Remake listed in your ports section of emulation station now.
+Launch this to play.
+If you don't see this, you may need to retstart emulationstation, and also make sure "Parse gamelists only" is turned off in your emulationstation settings.

 ## Support Thread
 [Go here for help](https://www.facebook.com/groups/SuperRetroPie/permalink/2465577723729206/)